Dawson Street: Location

 Dawson Street runs parallel to Grafton Street from St Stephen's Green to Nassau Street.
 It is connected to Grafton Street by Duke Street and South Anne Street.
 Much of the street is a shopping thoroughfare.
 Molesworth Street links the street to Kildare Street.
 The street has a slight slope downwards from its Stephen's Green end to its Trinity end.
 Traffic flows one way, northwards.

 History

 The street was named after Joshua Dawson, who in 1705 acquired land from Henry Temple and Hugh Price.
-He laid out the street in 1707 along the estates east edge, as well as the nearby Grafton, Anne, and Harry Streets which were part of the estate.
+He laid out the street in 1707 along the estate's east edge, as well as the nearby Grafton, Anne, and Harry Streets which were part of the estate.
 By 1728, the street was complete.
 At the point of construction, it was a wide roadway and considered one of the best in Dublin.

 Dawson Street was originally residential.
 Some original properties were replaced with larger houses around 1760-1770.
 During the 19th century, commercial properties began to be developed on the street, and in the late 20th, these were converted or replaced with office blocks.